project-gemmi/gemmi/docs/grid.rst

 The data can be also acesssed through the
 `buffer protocol <https://docs.python.org/3/c-api/buffer.html>`_.
-It means that you can use it as a numpy array (Fortran-style contiguous) without copying the data:
+It means that you can use it as a NumPy array (Fortran-style contiguous) without copying the data:

 .. doctest::